 When both exchanges are arranged to handle reset-circuit and band signals, if no reset-band acknowledgement is received before 4-15 seconds after sending the second reset-band signal, the reset-circuit signal should be sent for each affected circuit.
-If an acknowledgement signal for the reset-circuit signal is not received within 4-15 seconds, the reset-circuit signal should be repeated.
-If an acknowledgement signal is not received within a period of one minute after the sending of the initial reset signal, maintenance personnel should be notified to facilitate manual restoration procedures.
+If an acknowledgement signal for the reset-circuit signal is not received within a period of one minute after the sending of the initial reset signal, maintenance personnel should be notified to facilitate manual restoration procedures.
 The sending of the reset-circuit signal should continue at one minute intervals until maintenance intervention occurs.